privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 Balancing security, privacy, and usability is one of the first and most difficult tasks you'll face on your privacy journey.
 Everything is a trade-off: The more secure something is, the more restricting or inconvenient it generally is, et cetera.
 Often people find that the problem with the tools they see recommended is they're just too hard to start using!

 If you wanted to use the **most** secure tools available, you'd have to sacrifice *a lot* of usability.
-And even then, <mark>nothing is ever fully secure.</mark> There's **high** security, but never **full** security.
+And even then, ==nothing is ever fully secure.== There's **high** security, but never **full** security.
 That's why threat models are important.

 **So, what are these threat models anyways?**

-<mark>A threat model is a list of the most probable threats to your security/privacy endeavors.</mark> Since it's impossible to protect yourself against **every** attack(er), you should focus on the **most probable** threats.
+==A threat model is a list of the most probable threats to your security/privacy endeavors.== Since it's impossible to protect yourself against **every** attack(er), you should focus on the **most probable** threats.
 In computer security, a threat is a potential event that could undermine your efforts to stay private and secure.

 By focusing on the threats that matter to you, this narrows down your thinking about the protection you need, so you can choose the tools that are right for the job.